 The Montessori philosophy of education is unique.
 Some of the main principles of this philosophy are the following:

 Student-centred: Students are free to move around the class, choose their own work, and determine the pace of their studies.
 This can make for a dynamic learning environment.
-Kids often choose work that’s engaging and stimulating, in this setting, which can give rise to a love of learning.
+Kids often choose work that’s engaging and stimulating, which can spark a lifelong love of learning.